-Thinking of working at the next federal election, but not sure if it's right for you?
+Thinking of working at the next federal election but not sure if it's right for you?

-Here are some answers to get you started.
+Here are some points to get you started.
 Let's get to work!

-Help Canada's democracy.
+Help to support Canada's democracy.
 When you work at a federal election, you have the chance to make voting more welcoming and accessible to your community.
 By being a friendly face at the polling station or Elections Canada office, you help other people feel comfortable and confident when they vote.

 That's okay.
 We'll train you and pay you for it!

 Want to learn more about federal elections right now?
 Check out the Library of Parliament site.

 You can work at a federal election if:

-Different jobs are available, depending on where and when you want to work.
+During a federal election, different jobs are available, depending on where and when you want to work.
 Take a look to see what's right for you.

 It depends on where you want to work.
 Check the Employment section on the Elections Canada website.